cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_17.rst

 | quartile
 | Definition: each of four equal groups into which a population can be divided according to the distribution of values of a particular variable.
 | Definition: each of the three values of the random variable that divide a population into four groups.
+|
+| underlie
+| Definition: (especially of a layer of rock or soil) lie or be situated under (something).
+| Usage: the fundamental issue that underlies the conflict.
+| Usage: It is a principle that underlies all the party's policies.
+| Usage: the underlying causes of poverty and drug addiction.